PocketCoffea/PocketCoffea/docs/law_tasks.md

-# Run a PocketCoffea Analysis with law
+# Run a PocketCoffea Analysis with law Tasks

 ## Introduction